canvas-medical/documentation/collections/_api/immunization.md

           Describes the event of a patient being administered a vaccine or a record of an immunization as reported by a patient, a clinician or another party.<br><br>
           [http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-immunization.html](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-immunization.html)<br><br>

-          In Canvas, Immunization records can be created using either the [Immunization Statement Commmand](https://canvas-medical.zendesk.com/hc/en-us/articles/360057140293) or the [Immunize Command](https://canvas-medical.zendesk.com/hc/en-us/articles/360057139673).
+          In Canvas, Immunization records are record using either the [Immunization Statement Commmand](https://canvas-medical.zendesk.com/hc/en-us/articles/360057140293) or the [Immunize Command](https://canvas-medical.zendesk.com/hc/en-us/articles/360057139673).
         attributes:
           - name: resourceType
             description: The FHIR Resource name.